Residence Life & Housing Policies and Regulations

 Personal air conditioners are not permitted with the exception of approved fraternity, sorority, and overflow houses in which a designated electrical outlet is provided.
 Residents within these approved spaces should submit a work order via Asset Essentials to ensure that the unit is installed properly and meets the University standards.
 All units must meet the following requirements:

 Indoor furniture may not be taken outdoors.
-If this occurs, residents will be instructed by the Office of Housing to return items to their assigned location.
+If this occurs, residents will be instructed to return items to their assigned location.
 Furniture may also be discarded by FMPC with appropriate billing to residents for labor, haulage, and replacement.

 Room keys and front door/suite keys (for applicable units) are issued to residents when they move into the unit.
 Possession or use of a key by anyone other than the resident to whom it has been issued is not permitted.

 Loss of a key must be reported immediately.
-The Office of Housing issues replacement keys.
 Lost keys can be reported to the Office of Housing during business hours Monday through Friday.
 At all other times, lost keys should be reported to Campus Police.

 Charges are assessed each time a lock change becomes necessary and will be added to the individual student's account.
 The responsible resident is charged $50 per lock change plus $5 for each key needed in addition to the customary two that are provided with a new lock.
 If keys are not returned when a resident checks out of their housing assignment, a $150 improper checkout fee, along with the cost of the lock change(s), may be assessed to their student account.

 Residents who lock themselves out of their rooms should request assistance from a Residence Life staff member within their community, or, during duty hours, the Residence Life staff member on duty for the community.
-If Residence Life staff is not available to assist, Campus Police should be called.
+If Residence Life staff are not available to assist, Campus Police should be contacted.

 The University reserves the right to change the capacity of a housing assignment based on housing occupancy.